 (previously referred as "Women's Health" or "Women's Clinic")

-The Student Health Center women's clinic is designed to provide women with a comfortable environment where women feel at ease and respected, and can ask questions of a sensitive or uncomfortable nature.
-The women's clinic provides several services including annual female health maintenance exams and other routine gynecological exams.
+The Student Health Center is designed to provide women with a comfortable environment where women feel at ease and respected and can ask questions of a sensitive or uncomfortable nature.
+We provides several services including annual female health maintenance exams and other routine gynecological exams.